dCache/dcache/docs/UserGuide/src/main/markdown/webdav.md

 <dd>the <tt>base</tt> URI with the macaroon embedded within the URI.
-This is achieved adding the macaroon as the value to the `authz` query-part, as described in the [macaroon authentication section](#macaroons).
+This is achieved adding the macaroon as the value to the `authz` query-part.
 The corresponding URL may be copied into a web-browser to allow browsing of dCache using the macaroon.</dd>

 <dt><tt>targetWithMacaroon</tt></dt>

 <dd>the <tt>target</tt> URI with the macaroon embedded within the URI.
 This is achieved adding the macaroon as the value to the
-<tt>authz</tt> query-part, as described in the [macaroon
-authentication section](#macaroons).
-If the target is a specific file then this URL may be used to make requests that target that file that are authorised using the macaroon (e.g., to download a specific file).
+<tt>authz</tt> query-part.
+If the target is a specific file then this
+URL may be used to make requests that target that file that are authorised using the macaroon (e.g., to download a specific file).
 If the target is a directory then the URL may be copied into a web-browser to allow browsing of dCache using the macaroon.</dd>

 </dt>

-### Inspecting a macaroon's caveats
+### Inspecting a macaroon

 A macaroon appears as an opaque string, but actually contains information on what a user is allowed to do in the form of various